dotpep/social-media-api/README.md

 ### Running uvicorn server

-- Create venv and install dependencies in requirements.txt or use poetry
 - Run fastapi uvicorn server: `uvicorn app.main:app`
 - Run it in automatic reload mode when you change code with reload flag: `uvicorn app.main:app --reload`
 - Also you can specify port by: `--port 5000` by default: is `8000`